zachpino/digital-media/week5/structure.md

 ---

-We will construct the html structure of our page based on needing spaces for...
+[Our topic this week](readme.md) is interactivity, but first we will need to construct the html structure of our page with spaces for...

 - Project Title
 - Subtitle